earthai-tech/gofast/README.md

 Optimizing Estimators: 100%|###################| 3/3 [00:00<00:00, 33.22it/s]
 >>>
 ```
-When we check the time for three classifiers, the parellized approach (`elapsed time =00s`) is
+When we check the time for three classifiers, the parallelized approach (`elapsed time =00s`) is
 much faster than the naive  approach (`elapsed time =0.45s`).
 Commonly, after performing
-several tests with a complex and large dataset on different computers with different processors units,
+several tests with a complex and large dataset on different computers with different processor units,
-the ``gofast`` parallelized approach remains around ten times much faster than the
+the ``gofast`` parallelized approach remains around ten times faster than the
 naive search.

 7. **Plot feature importances**

-``gofast`` provides some useful viualisation utilities.
+``gofast`` provides some useful visualization utilities.
 For instance, the feature contributions
 with  the ``RandomForestClassifier`` can be displayed via the ``plot_rf_feature_importances``.
 Here is an example: